php-webdriver/php-webdriver/README.md

 *   Class names being slightly different for packaging within PEAR
 *   Implementation of WebDriverWait

+## RELEASE NOTES

+What got added, what got removed and what got fixed is listed in the (Release Notes)[https://github.com/Element-34/php-webdriver/wiki/Release-Notes].
+Well, to varying degrees of detail at any rate.

 ##  GETTING STARTED

 *   This driver has been packaged for distribution via PEAR.
 So...